Licensee and Renewal FAQs

 Failure by a delinquent licensee to become active or inactive before the expiration date of the current licensure cycle renders the license null and void without any further action by the board or the department.
 Any subsequent licensure shall be as a result of applying for and meeting all requirements for initial licensure.

 Failure to renew by the expiration date will cause the license to become delinquent.
 It is unlawful to practice your profession in Florida on a delinquent license.
-To renew a delinquent license, you must submit the renewal fee plus the delinquency fee.
-In addition, you must make the following statement along with your check: “I affirm compliance with all renewal requirements including continuing education requirements.”
-Additionally, all continuing education hours have be submitted in CE Broker at www.cebroker.com.
+To renew a delinquent license, you must submit the renewal fee plus the delinquency fee and complete required continuing education hours online in CE Broker at www.cebroker.com.
+You may complete your renewal online at: www.flhealthsource.gov

 All licensees accrue continuing education requirements, whether active or inactive.
-You can renew without having the continuing education requirements by requesting to put your license in an inactive status and pay the renewal fee.
-You may even continue to renew inactive.
-Understand that the only advantage to placing a license in inactive status is to keep your license from becoming null and void for non-renewal because you do not have to maintain and submit proof of continuing education hours upon renewing.
-However, when you decide to reactivate to an active status you must complete and submit proof of all continuing education equal to the time you have been inactive, and pay the appropriate change of status fee and reactivation fee.
+You can renew without having the continuing education requirements by requesting to put your license in an Inactive status and pay the $60 renewal fee.
+You may even continue to renew inactive at subsequent renewals.
+However, understand the main advantage to placing a license in inactive status is to keep your license from becoming delinquent or null and void for non-renewal because you have not completed the required continuing education hours.
+However, when you decide to reactivate to a Clear/Active status you must complete and submit proof of all continuing education hours for each biennium, in which the license was in an inactive status, and pay the $100 reactivation fee and appropriate $50 change of status fee if outside of a renewal window.
+Because you choose not to work in Florida, does not mean your license must be in an Inactive status.
+See FAQ: What are my Renewal options?

 You must submit a request to place your license in "retired" status and pay a one-time fee of $50.00 plus the $5 unlicensed activity fee, for a total fee of $55.
 The Board will no longer contact you regarding your license.
 Retired status does not allow you to continue providing therapy.